Map reading made easy

 Never get lost again with the correct map orientation

-You’ve obtained a national map and are ready for your next outdoor adventure.
+You’ve acquired a national map and are ready for your next outdoor adventure.
 But how do you hold the map correctly to best get your bearings in terrain?
-In this article, we show you how to align your map perfectly, so that you always know which way to go.
+This guide explains how to align your map perfectly, ensuring you always know where to go.

 Contour lines: The enigma of terrain profiles